Get your first altiport rating!

-For a ski weekend or simply for the pleasure of flying, getting a Courchevel altiport rating (site authorization), is an ideal way!
+For a “ski” weekend or simply the pleasure of flying, getting a Courchevel altiport rating (site access authorization) is your ideal pass to the mountains!

 Improving yourself, learning how to fly in a mountaineous enviroment, discovering the Alps and then getting back with your family or friends at the end of the day.
 A good reason for all pilots to learn how to land in Courchevel!